njlr/rs-core-lib/prion/core.md

 The default constructor sets all bytes to zero.
 The second and third constructors accept explicit byte values, either as a list of 16 bytes, or in the standard breakdown format.
-The fourth constructor copies a UUID from a 128 bit integer, in big endian order.
-The fifth constructor copies the next 16 bytes from the location pointed to; a null pointer will set all bytes to zero.
+The fourth constructor copies the next 16 bytes from the location pointed to; a null pointer will set all bytes to zero.

-The sixth constructor parses the string representation of a UUID.
+The fifth constructor parses the string representation of a UUID.
 It expects the string to hold exactly 32 hex digits, in groups each containing an even number of digits (optionally prefixed with `"0x"`), and will treat any characters that are not ASCII alphanumerics as delimiters.
 It will throw